APogue/APogue.github.io/_includes/sections/protest-events.md

 Lois Beckett descibes danger befalling a Bruin journalist in [figure](##tweet-bruin-beaten) (as written by Colleen Shelby from the LA Times) , "As she tried to break free, one UCLA student journalist said, she was punched repeatedly in the chest and upper abdomen; another student journalist was pushed to the ground and beaten and kicked for nearly a minute."
-Terrible, uninterrupted violence occured that night for least two hours.[^283] [figure](##tweet-no-police) shows a scene 30 minutes after police arrived, and had not yet intervened.[^283] [figure](##tweet-who-perp) shows more violence with reporter Kyung Lah detailing CNN's investigation to identify suspects committing assault.[^285]
+Terrible, uninterrupted violence occured that night for least two hours.[^283] [figure](##tweet-no-police) shows a scene 30 minutes after police arrived, and had not yet intervened.[^283] [figure](##tweet-who-perp) shows more violence with reporter Kyung Lah detailing CNN's investigation to identify suspects committing assault.[^285] Another investigative report identifying suspects can be found here.^[^282]

 <div style="display: flex; justify-content: center; width: 100%;">
     <figure id="tweet-who-perp" style="margin: 0;">